Writing about research design, business, social sciences, humanities

 - Have a look at a range of other timelines in research proposals and grant applications and choose what you will include in your own.
 Some examples are provided below.

-The methodology section of the research proposal aims to reassure the reviewer that the methodology, method and approach to data analysis will be adequate to the stated research aims.
+The methodology section of the research proposal aims to show the reviewer that the methodology, method and approach to data analysis will be adequate to the stated research aims.

-The following questions may be useful in assessing the research design section of the research proposal.
+The following questions may be useful in assessing whether your research design section has included all the necessary information and explanation.

 - Have I provided an overview of the research design in the introduction (of the research proposal and/or the methodology section)?